Criminology and Criminal Justice

 A consideration of ethnic (including racial), sexual, and religious prejudice from the psychological point of view, focusing on the mind of both the oppressor and the oppressed.
 (YR).

-A survey of the political process in urban areas, giving special attention to the changing roles of cities in American politics.
-POL 100 or equivalent recommended.
+A survey of the political process in urban areas giving special attention to the changing role of cities in American politics.
 (YR).

 Restriction(s):